What Is an Opportunity Cost and How Is it Calculated?

 Opportunity costs are also used in hindsight to see where the business would have been if it had taken a specific action in the past.
 It won’t help change the concurrent state of the company, but it will help calculate future opportunity costs and allow a higher degree of accuracy for future projections.

-Opportunity cost = (gains of the non-chosen option) – (gains of the chosen option)
+Opportunity Cost = (Gains of the Non-Chosen Option) – (Gains of the Chosen Option)

 When determining the gains of both options, you’ll likely have to make rough estimates based on historical performances and projected outcomes.
 This method is popular with investors who use it to calculate the most profitable stocks.

-You can use this formula to calculate the cost of multiple opportunities, but it is most accurate as a two-variable function.
+You can use this opportunity cost formula to calculate the cost of multiple opportunities, but it is most accurate as a two-variable function.
 Unless by choosing an option, you forgo various possibilities that you could have taken at once, you should calculate each opportunity cost individually.

-Example of Opportunity Cost
+Example of Calculating Opportunity Cost

-Say you’re the owner of a supermarket.
+Imagine you’re the owner of a supermarket.
 You can choose to source your chicken from organic-based farms and non-organic farms.

 Organic chicken is more expensive, but certain customers are willing to pay more for it, and you can market it as healthy.
-On the other hand, non-organic chicken is cheaper and more people are likely to buy it.
+On the other hand, non-organic chicken is cheaper, and more people are likely to buy it.

 After crunching the numbers, you expect a 2% increase in overall sales from selling organic chicken and a 5% increase from selling non-organic chicken.
+However, you know that selling organic chicken is the generally healthier product and easier to market than non-organic chicken, so you choose organic.
+Using the opportunity cost formula:

 How Do Investors Use Opportunity Cost?